-The overflow tube is part of the flush valve -- it's the white plastic tube that you see in the middle of the tank when you remove the lid.
-When the float is adjusted properly, the toilet fill valve shuts off when the water level is an inch below the top of the overflow tube.
+The overflow tube is part of the flush valve, which is the white plastic tube that you see in the middle of the tank when you remove the lid.
+When the float is adjusted properly, the toilet fill valve shuts off when the water level reaches an inch below the top of the overflow tube.

-The overflow tube, a safety device, prevents the tank from spilling water onto the floor when something goes wrong with the fill valve, but it may not work for two reasons.
-The first is that the overflow tube is too tall -- this can happen when you install a new flush valve and fail to properly size the overflow tube.
+The overflow tube, which is a safety device, prevents the tank from spilling water onto the floor when something goes wrong with the fill valve, but it may not work for two reasons.
+The first reason is that the overflow tube is too tall.
+This can happen when you install a new flush valve and fail to properly size the overflow tube.

-Cut the Overflow Tube
+Cutting the Overflow Tube

-The top of the tube should rise no higher than an inch below the flush lever, because the lever isn't sealed, and water can flow past it.
-You don't have to remove the tube to cut it -- you should be able to fit a small hacksaw inside the tank.
+The top of the tube should rise no higher than an inch below the flush lever because the lever isn't sealed, and water can flow past it.
+You don't have to remove the tube in order to cut it — you should be able to fit a small hacksaw inside the tank.

-Adjust the Float and Fill Valve
+Float and Fill Valve Adjustment

 If your toilet has an older ballcock-style ball float, unscrew the ball to lengthen the armature and put more pressure on the fill valve; this makes it close sooner.
-You may also have to adjust the valve, which you do by turning the adjustment screw on top with a screwdriver.
-Turn the screw clockwise to close the aperture and make the valve shut off sooner.
+You may also have to adjust the valve, which you can do by turning the adjustment screw on top with a screwdriver.
+Turn the screw clockwise to close the aperture, which will make the valve shut off sooner.